akveo/nebular/docs/articles/security-intro.md

 - ACL roles/permissions/resources configuration
 - RoleProvider
-- AuthorizationChecker - service that check whether access is granted or not
+- AuthorizationChecker - service that checks whether access is granted or not

-- *ACL directive* - directive that helps to hide/show elements based on user permissions
+- *ACL directive* - directive that helps to hide/show elements based on user permissions, coming soon.
+- *ACL decorator* - decorator that manages access to a particular method, coming soon.

 <hr class="section-end">